Exploration on Demand: From Algorithmic Control to User Empowerment: Introduction

 This paper addresses these fundamental limitations through an adaptive recommendation framework that combines semantic clustering with user-controlled exploration.
 Our approach organizes content using sentence-transformer embeddings and an online clustering algorithm that adapts to content distribution shifts and maintains semantic coherence.
 The key innovation is an exploration mechanism that allows users to dynamically control the diversity-relevance trade-off in their recommendations, enabling personalized discovery experiences.

-To evaluate the system's effectiveness beyond traditional accuracy metrics, we employ a novel Large Language Model (LLM)-based user simulation approach that enables scalable A/B testing of recommendation strategies.
+To evaluate the system, we report both standard offline relevance and diversity-oriented metrics.
+We also employ a Large Language Model (LLM)-based user simulation approach that enables scalable A/B testing of recommendation strategies.
 This methodology addresses a critical limitation of existing evaluation frameworks, which primarily measure how well recommendations match past interactions while failing to capture the value of content discovery and preference expansion.